-In KubeSphere v3.0.0, you need to pack ServiceMonitor with your applications (or exporters) into a helm chart for reuse.
+In KubeSphere v3.0.0, you need to pack a ServiceMonitor with your applications (or exporters) into a Helm chart for reuse.
 In future releases, KubeSphere will provide graphical interfaces for easy operation.

-Please read Monitor Sample Web Application to learn how to pack ServiceMonitor with your application.
+Please read Monitor a Sample Web Application to learn how to pack a ServiceMonitor with your application.

 Around two minutes, the KubeSphere monitoring engine starts to scape and store metrics.
 Then you can use PromQL to query metrics and design panels and dashboards.